 Pour 1/3 of the sauce in the bottom of the baking dish.
 Arrange the leeks in the baking dish.
 Then pour the remaining sauce over top and even it out.
 The leeks will be fully coated in sauce.

-Combine the topping ingredients together except and sprinkle over the top in an even layer.
+Combine the topping ingredients together except the dill, and sprinkle over the top in an even layer.